jdi-docs/jdi-light/source/includes/_tutorial.md

 5. Test Data in Selenium and JDI Light
 6. Discuss example results

-Now we know enough about Forms, so let's see how this can help us write code faster (less code)<br/>
+Now we know enough about Forms, so let's see how this can help us write code faster (by writing less code).<br/>
-Let's try to write a code in Selenium for the same scenario [Fill Contact Form test scenario](https://jdi-docs.github.io/jdi-light/?java#contact-form-test-scenario) what we done on JDI Light before<br/>
+Let's try to code in Selenium the same [Fill Contact Form test scenario](https://jdi-docs.github.io/jdi-light/?java#contact-form-test-scenario) that we have already covered with JDI Light:<br/>
-- Open Home Page by url<br/>
+- Open Home Page by URL<br/>
-- Open Contact Page from menu<br/>
+- Open Contact Page by selecting a menu item<br/>
-- Validate that this Page has correct url and title<br/>
+- Validate that this Page has the correct URL and title<br/>
-- Fill all 11 different elements in this Complex form with some values<br/>
+- Fill all 11 different elements in the contact form with values<br/>
-- And validate that form is filled correctly<br/>
+- And verify that the form is filled correctly<br/>

 _Note: You can find all the Selenium code <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium" target="_blank">here</a>.<br/>_
-_The same scenario with JDI Light you can find <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code" target="_blank">here</a>.<br/>_
+_The same scenario with JDI Light is found <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code" target="_blank">here</a>.<br/>_

-In this example I will develop Selenium code as effectively as possible while trying to keep the same look and feel of the test scenario.<br/>
+In this example I will develop Selenium code solution as effectively as possible while trying to keep the same look and feel of the test scenario.<br/>
-In parallel, we will see how this code can be optimized using knowledge we got from [Use Form in different ways](https://jdi-docs.github.io/jdi-light/?java#use-form-in-different-ways) topic.<br/>
+In parallel, we will see how this code can be optimized using knowledge we got from [Use Forms in different ways](https://jdi-docs.github.io/jdi-light/?java#use-form-in-different-ways) topic.<br/>

-In brackets you can find the amount of lines of code we wrote for each action<br/>
+I will list the amount of lines of code we wrote for each action in brackets.<br/>

-### 1. Setup and run Chrome driver. ###
+### 1. Set up and run Chrome driver

 ```java
 public static WebDriver DRIVER;